 Accuracy rates for speech recognition and natural language processing are over 95% for several years.
 Today, products such as Google Home, Amazon Alexa and Apple HomeHub, as well as those offered specifically for the Chinese market, have made talking to a computer a way of life for tens of millions of people.

 When these people travel, they expect a similar environment.
 Amazon has developed Alexa for Hospitality, aimed at large hotel chains and vacation rentals.
 This "simplifies tasks for guests, such as playing music, ordering towels, controlling the temperature or lighting in the room, finding local restaurants and attractions, telephone dialing and even check-out operations.".

-Open systems, APIs and partnerships are the major technological trends that allow voice recognition to become operational in hotels, improving the customer experience and at the same time opening up the opportunity for higher level product sales, cross-selling and merchandising.
-Amadeus has an interest here - we work with companies such as Volara, which has developed proprietary software that integrates with natural language processing platforms to create a special tool for the hospitality industry.
+Open systems, APIs and partnerships are the big technological trends that allow voice recognition to become operational in hotels, improving the customer experience and at the same time opening up the chance for top-level product sales, cross-selling and merchandising.
+Amadeus has an interest here - we work with companies like Volara, which has developed proprietary software that integrates with natural language processing platforms to create a special tool for the hospitality industry.

 To note: "As voice-based digital interactions become commonplace in homes, travelers will expect similar services from their providers."

 The idea of a travel super-application has been circulating for some time.
 We believe that this idea will take shape in the next few years, for two reasons - the open source / API / partnership landscape means that it is possible to integrate all flows into a super-application, and customers get used to the idea.